 How do I create a multi-colored line chart in Google Sheets?

 Let’s start with this basic dataset:

 To create the colored version seen at the top of this post, we need to add helper columns to the dataset, one to create a dataset of decreasing values, and an optional column to mark the inflection points (where the line changes from going up to going down, or vice versa).

 The green highlighted cells contain formulas to calculate the decreasing data and the inflection points (see below).
 The first and last lines in column C and D (cells C2, D2, C11, D11 in this case) are left blank.

-The formula in column C, starting in cell C3 down to C10 is:
+The IF function in column C, starting in cell C3 down to C10 is:

 The formula in column D, for identifying inflection points, starting in cell D3 down to D10, is:

 With this data table setup, highlight the whole table (use Ctrl + A, or Cmd + A on a Mac, to do this quickly) and